WinterElena/16Amazon_Vine_Analysis/README.md

 Our analysis shows a definite positivity bias towards *Nonsubscriber* reviews.
 For every Vine 5-star review, there were **300** Nonsubscriber reviews!
 That's data to pay attention to, Sellby.

-Pack your bags, Amazon Vine, you're program isn't for everyone.
+Pack your bags, Amazon Vine, your program isn't for everyone.